srydell/vim-skeleton/README.md

 endsnippet
 ```

-After saving that new snippet, whenever an empty `sh` buffer is opened, vim will populate it with our template.
+After saving that new snippet, whenever an empty `sh` buffer is opened, vim will populate it with our skeleton.

-### Using [`vim-projectionist`](https://github.com/tpope/vim-projectionist) to determine the template ###
+### Using [`vim-projectionist`](https://github.com/tpope/vim-projectionist) to determine the skeleton ###

 Vim-projectionist is a great way of providing meta data to your project.
 It allows for the file `.projections.json` to be read by vim, adding information about certain files in the current directory subtree.

-We can here be even more specific with our templates.
+We can here be even more specific with our skeletons.

 ```json
 .projections.json